darkfire000/gsc-rust/README.md

 The ``docker cp`` command is pretty straight forward and I recommend it if you really need to back up a file or folder.

 #### Why aren't Docker volumes setup by default?
 Because their implementation depends on the host platform.
-There are obliviously differences between Windows and Linux, but there are also differences in how volumes are mounted between Linux distributions such as Ubuntu and Fedora (AppArmor vs SELinux).
+There are obvious differences between Windows and Linux, but there are also differences in how volumes are mounted between Linux distributions such as Ubuntu and Fedora (AppArmor vs SELinux).

 Feel free to submit a PR if you know a way to make volumes mount seamlessly without configuration between platforms.